statgen/pheweb/README.md

 Prepare external summary stat files for each phenotype (tabix indexed, same chr build as FinnGen results) and place them in NFS mount.
 Currently required column names are: ["achr38","apos38","REF","ALT","beta","pval"] the default after lifting over FinnGen data.

 Create a manifest for all of the sumstats and what FinnGen phenotype each matches to.
+Required columns in this order (no header):

-required columns:
+- NAME: matching FinnGen phenotype name (text)
-NAME: matching FinnGen phenotype name
+- pheno description (free text)
-ncases: number of cases (numeric)
+- ncases: number of cases (numeric)
-ncontrols:  number of controls (numeric)
+- ncontrols:  number of controls (numeric)
-file: full path to the tabixed summary stats.
+- file: full path to the tabixed summary stats.

 ## Create external matrix from all sumstats